-These burritos rendered me speechless... and that is not easy or often achieved ;-) We have a lot of black beans at home that need using up so I googled a couple of recipes, this being one of them.
+These burritos rendered me speechless... and that is not easy or often achieved ;-) We have a lot of black beans at home that need using up, so I googled a couple of recipes, this being one of them.
 It is a little elaborate and time-consuming, especially if you make your own tortillas and cook your own beans, as these will need soaking over night.
-I like to make things from scratch and learn about the flavours and techniques that go into a dish, but you could cut corners and get ready-made tortillas and a tin of beans.
-I did cut one corner by using jar of bought salsa that we had as a pre-taste for the weekend with Tortilla chips.
+I like to make things from scratch and learn about the flavours and techniques that go into a dish, but you could cut corners and use ready-made tortillas and tinned beans.
+I did cut one corner by using a jar of bought salsa that we had as a pre-taste for the weekend with Tortilla chips.
 I soaked the BLACK BEANS Thursday night and cooked them Friday night, so we had them ready to use over the weekend.

 Recipe adjusted from: 'Low-fat beef and bean burrito with lime yoghurt, by Tim Maddams, BBC FOOD .
 (There's a video of Tim Maddams making the dish in his original version.)